 Discussion:

 ICAO, upon the completion of a Special Meeting on Global Flight Tracking of Aircraft in Montréal, May 2014, forged consensus among its Member States and the international air transport industry sector that tracking of flights anywhere in the world was a near-term priority.
-The meeting concluded that global flight tracking should be pursued as a matter of urgency and, as a result, two groups were formed, an ICAO Ad hoc Working Group on Aircraft Tracking which developed a concept of operations to support future development of a global aeronautical distress and safety system (GADSS), and an industry-led group within the ICAO framework called the Aircraft Tracking Task Force (ATTF) that identified near-term capabilities for normal flight tracking using existing technologies.
+The meeting concluded that global flight tracking should be pursued as a matter of urgency and, as a result, two groups were formed, an ICAO Ad hoc Working Group on Aircraft Tracking which developed a concept of operations to support future development of a global aeronautical distress and safety system (GADSS), and an industry-led group within the ICAO framework called the Aircraft Tracking Task Force that identified near-term capabilities for normal flight tracking using existing technologies.
 In combination, those efforts will address issues such as:

 aircraft tracking under normal and abnormal conditions;